 Light treacle is a golden syrup, similar to honey in texture, though it has a more buttery caramel flavor because it's made from cane sugar.
 Dark treacle is most similar to molasses.

 Treacle is a syrupy by-product of refining cane sugar.
-We in the US don't have an equivalent for light treacle, so there aren't really recipes for that here.
+We in the US don't have an equivalent for light treacle (golden syrup), so there aren't many recipes for that here.
 We do frequently use molasses in treats like gingerbread, molasses cookies, and Shoofly Pie.

 If you'd rather make one full-sized tart, just double the recipe and use a 9-inch tart pan with a removable bottom.
 Increase the shortcrust blind baking to a total of 30 minutes, and bake the filling for 30 minutes or until set.